Catherine Howard: Arrival at court

 The King had displayed little interest in Anne of Cleves from the beginning, but some historians have argued that, with Thomas Cromwell failing to find a new match, Norfolk saw an opportunity.
 The Howards may have sought to recreate the influence gained during Anne Boleyn's reign as queen consort.
 According to Nicholas Sander, the religiously conservative Howard family may have seen Catherine as a figurehead for their fight by expressed determination to restore Roman Catholicism to England.
 Catholic bishop Stephen Gardiner entertained the couple at Winchester Palace with "feastings".
 However, Russell does not accept this interpretation.

 As the King's interest in Catherine grew, so did the house of Norfolk's influence.
-Her youth, prettiness and vivacity were captivating for the middle-aged sovereign, who claimed he had never known "the like to any woman".
+Her youth, prettiness, and vivacity were captivating for the middle-aged sovereign, who claimed he had never known "the like to any woman".
 Within months of her arrival at court, Henry bestowed gifts of land and expensive cloth upon Catherine.
 The first administrative evidence of this was a grant made on 24 April 1540.
 Henry called her his 'very jewel of womanhood' (that he called her his 'rose without a thorn' is likely a myth).
 The French ambassador, Charles de Marillac, thought her "delightful".
-Holbein's portrait showed a young auburn-haired girl with a characteristically hooked Howard nose; Catherine was said to have a "gentle, earnest face", while Elisabeth and Agnes Strickland, who co-authored the Victorian-era biography of Catherine Howard in "The Lives of the Queens of England: Volume IV", describe her as petite in stature, but of a full frame.
+Holbein's portrait showed a young auburn-haired girl with a characteristically hooked Howard nose; Catherine was said to have a "gentle, earnest face", while Elisabeth and Agnes Strickland, who co-authored the Victorian-era biography of Catherine in The Lives of the Queens of England: Volume IV, describe her as petite in stature but of a full frame.